kjyv/FloBaRoID/README.md

    parameters), a separate measurement file for validation (options are in mostly in .yaml file, others can be seens when calling with -h)

+Usage is licensed under the LGPL 3.0, see License.md.
+Please quote name and authors if you're using this software in any project.